ManavPonnekanti/ponnekanti.net/src/about.md

 ---
 I'm a medical student at UCL interested in computational approaches to behavioural neuroscience and psychiatry.
 I am also inclined towards phenomenological psychopathology: taking the first-person report of mental illness evidentially seriously and investigating the structure of subjectivity.
 Finding continuity between these two paradigms is my primary academic goal – *ars longa, vita brevis*.

 My blog-posts span the above as well as various non-medical interests ([disclaimer](/disclaimer)).
-You can contact me via email at my first name at ponnekanti dot net.
+You can contact me via email at:

+`manav at ponnekanti dot net`

 ## Previous Work